You are listening to the Sean Hannity radio show podcast.

 I don't think Mitt Romney should be the Secretary of State.

-If you, you know, if you call somebody a huckster and a fraud, you know, why would you want to work with that person?
+If you call somebody a huckster and a fraud, why would you want to work with that person?

-And I think any president needs people that are going to be loyal in tough times because Trump's gonna have tough times.
+And I think any president needs people that are going to be loyal in tough times because Trump's going to have tough times.

 I mean, Bannon's come under fire for no good reason.